x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mobile-devices-exchange-2013-help.md

 ## POP3 and IMAP4

-If your mobile device doesn’t support Exchange ActiveSync, or you don’t need the rich feature set that Exchange ActiveSync provides, you can use POP3 or IMAP4 to access your email on your mobile device.
+If your mobile device doesn't support Exchange ActiveSync, or you don't need the rich feature set that Exchange ActiveSync provides, you can use POP3 or IMAP4 to access your email on your mobile device.
 For more information about POP3 and IMAP4 access to your mailbox, see [POP3 and IMAP4 in Exchange Server 2013](pop3-and-imap4-in-exchange-server-2013-exchange-2013-help.md).